Fabiha15/parenting-coach/README.md

 OpenAI: Provides the language model used to generate intelligent and insightful responses.
 ShadCN UI: A modern UI library used to create a visually appealing and user-friendly interface for the application.
 It ensures that users have a smooth and engaging experience when interacting with The Parenting Coach.

+---

+## Hosted Version
+This application is hosted online

+---

+## Contact
+For inquiries or feedback, feel free to reach out at: fabihakhan1999@gmail.com

+---